department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/native-american-direct-loan.md

 ## Will I have to pay any loan fees?

 Yes.
 If you're using a VA home loan to purchase a home or refinance a mortgage, you'll need to pay a funding fee.
 Native American Veterans will pay a funding fee of 1.25% of the loan amount for a VA home loan.
-To refinance an earlier VA home loan, Native American Veterans will pay .50% of the loan amount.
+To refinance a VA home loan, Native American Veterans will pay .50% of the loan amount.
 You can choose to finance the funding fee or pay it when you pay your closing costs.

+Your lender will also charge interest on the loan in addition to closing fees.
+Please be sure to talk to your lender about any loan costs that may be added to your loan amount.

 ### Will I always have to pay a funding fee?
 **You don’t have to pay a funding fee if one of these is true.
 You’re:**